 This section applies to agency responsibilities for records within their custody, possession or control (e.g. physically in your offices, off-site).

 - any that you’ve created or received in the course of your normal business

-- any records inherited or transferred to you as part of a machinery-of-government change or as specified in legislation
+- any records inherited or transferred to you as part of a machinery-of-government or administrative change or as specified in legislation

 - any records created or received on your behalf (e.g. when outsourcing functions).

-If your agency is subject to a machinery-of-government (MOG) change, you need to establish responsibilities for transferring or receiving records.
+If your agency is subject to a machinery-of-government (MOG) or administrative change, you need to establish responsibilities for transferring or receiving records.